alfredodeza/coveragepy.vim/README.rst

 Usage
 =====
-This plugin provides a single command: ``CoveragePy`` that accepts a few arguments.
+This plugin provides a single command: ``Coveragepy`` that accepts a few arguments.
 Each argument and its usage is described in detail below.

 ``report``